Jake Sanchez

-Jacob Sanchez (born August 19, 1989) is a Mexican-American professional baseball pitcher in the San Diego Padres organization.
+Jacob Sanchez (born August 19, 1989) is a Mexican-American professional baseball pitcher for the Leones de Yucatán of the Mexican League.
+He has also played for the Mexico national baseball team.

 Career

 Early years

 Sanchez attended Brawley Union High School in Brawley, California, Imperial Valley College, and Iowa Wesleyan University.
 He was not drafted by a Major League Baseball organization out of college in 2012.
 He pitched in independent league baseball, playing in the Liga Norte de México and for the Joliet Slammers of the Frontier League.

 Chicago White Sox

 On June 10, 2013, Sanchez signed a minor league contract with the Chicago White Sox organization.
 Sanchez pitched for the Great Falls Voyagers of the Rookie-level Pioneer League, and was named the league's pitcher of the year.
-In 2014, Sanchez began the season with the Kannapolis Intimidators of the Class A South Atlantic League.
+In 2014, Sanchez began the season with the Kannapolis Intimidators of the Single–A South Atlantic League.

 Oakland Athletics

 On June 14, 2014, the Oakland Athletics traded Michael Taylor for Sanchez, and they assigned him to the Stockton Ports of the High-A California League.
 In 2015, he pitched for the Midland RockHounds of the Double-A Texas League.
 He pitched for the Águilas de Mexicali of the Liga Mexicana del Pacífico in 2016–17, also pitching for them in the 2017 Caribbean Series.
 Sanchez was released by the Athletics organization on August 2, 2018.